Jeff-Davis-Cork/auto_fill_out_tick_timesheet_weekly/README.md

 # This script logs into tick, adds hours per day for a standard week

-# designed to run on fridays & does not take into account holidays, etc.
+# designed to run any day & does not take into account holidays, etc.

 # if not already, need to install chromedriver to your computer (http://chromedriver.chromium.org/downloads)